Good RPG Writing is Clear

 I mean in the smallest moments, in the gentlest ways.
 I don't expect RPG writing to make me go "HOLY FUCKING SHARKSHIT MY LIL' MIND IS BLOWN" four times a page or even at all, necessarily.
 When it does, that's about design rather than writing, and I'm not talking design here.

 What I'm talking about is dexterity with words and structures, and the artistry of tickling a reader's short-term expectations.
 I'm talking callbacks, ironic twists, turns of phrase, simile and metaphor.
-We can name a dozen devices, but they each deliver surprise, and not the SHARKSHIT kind, the tiny-inward-smile kind, the puff of sunlight kind.
+We can name a dozen devices, but they each deliver surprise, and not the SHARKSHIT kind, the tiny-inward-smile kind.
 When you're writing, you're laying racetrack, and that means mixing the straight-aways with little dips, lifts and the occasional hairpin.
 Make me feel it.

 If you're spotting more and more overlap between these qualities, you're getting the idea.